Assemblywoman Annette Quijano

 Her career began as a teen advocate organizing a grassroots campaign to dispute a local cable company’s decision to eliminate Spanish language programming.
 This led to a growing recognition and her election as the youngest board member of the Puerto Rican Congress of New Jersey (PRC).
 While in the PRC, she became their youngest Vice-President.

 Later in her career, Quijano served as Governor’s Counsel for Governors Codey, McGreevey, and Corzine.
 She was selected to the Assembly in 2008, and became Chairwoman of the Assembly Homeland Security Committee from 2011-2018.
 She also served as Vice Chair on the Board of Hispanic Caucus Chairs and Chairperson of the Hispanic Delegation on Racial Equity, an initiative of the National Conference of State Legislators (NCSL) funded by the Kellogg’s Foundation.
-She is a member of the National Association for the Advancement of Colored People (NAACP), the NJ State Bar Association, the Women’s Political Caucus of New Jersey, Latinas United for Political Empowerment (LUPE), and the National Association of Latino Elected and Appointed Officials (NALEO).
+She is a member of various organizations such as the National Association for the Advancement of Colored People (NAACP), the NJ State Bar Association, the Women’s Political Caucus of New Jersey, Latinas United for Political Empowerment (LUPE), and the National Association of Latino Elected and Appointed Officials (NALEO).
 The Assemblywoman is also a Red Cross Volunteer, and an Honorary Girl Scout.

 Quijano has received much acclaim for an Emergency Preparedness Program that trains individuals to be ready for any kind of emergency.

 Quijano continues to fight for economic, social, and racial equity.
-In her home district, she is known for working hard to provide the poor and most vulnerable with food, clothing, daily necessities, and gifts during the holidays.
+In her home district, she is known for working hard to provide the poor and most vulnerable with food, clothing, and gifts during the holidays.